2025-26 Edition

 Complete implementation of a data science analytic strategy for obtaining empirically-driven solutions to problems from science and industry.
 Focuses on the problem definition and analysis, data representation, algorithm selection, solution validation, and presentation of results.

-Corequisite: DATA 296P
+Corequisite: DATA 296P.

-Restriction: Graduate students only.
-Master of Data Science Degree students only.
+Restrictions: Master of Data Science only.

 DATA 298P.
 Curricular Practical Training.
 2 Units.